-This week’s ATP episode covers the tide of complaints about Apple’s software quality problem.
+This week’s ATP episode discussed the tide of complaints about some apparent declines in the quality of the software that Apple is shipping these days.
 There’s some good sputtering from John.
-The gist is that niggling software problems have become much more pervasive, even as dramatic events like full-on application crashes are rarer.
-An important secondary point is that, partly as a consequence of the ubiquity of cloud services and partly as a result of Apple’s choices in software design, when these errors happen they often present themselves to the user in an especially opaque way.
-For example, poorly implemented cloud services result in weird and inconsistent patterns of events centered on syncing.
-Then, the Ivean determination to make applications as “pure”, “simple” or “clean” as possible means there are not many ways for the user to investigate, diagnose, and understand problems.
+The gist is that niggling software problems have become much more pervasive, even as dramatic events like full-on application crashes have become much less common.
+An important secondary point is that, partly as a consequence of the ubiquity of cloud services and partly as a result of Apple’s own choices in software design, when these errors happen they often present themselves to the user in an especially opaque way.
+For example, a poorly implemented cloud service tends to produce weird and inconsistent failures centered on syncing.
+On top of this, Apple’s Ivean determination to make its applications as “pure”, “simple” or “clean” as possible means there are few ways for the user to investigate, diagnose, and solve these problems.

 In keeping with the theme, this problem was local, irritating, seemingly random, and not an app-crasher.
-It’s the combination of seeming randomness and an inability to get a useful grip on the problem that’s so annoying.
+It’s the combination of caprice and an inability to get a useful grip on the problem that’s so annoying.

-Arthur C. Clarke’s third law of prediction is, “Any sufficiently advanced technology is indistinguishable from magic”.
-Clarke’s premise is that the technology works, but in so sophisticated a way that it is opaque to our meagre understanding.
-His promise is that, in the future, we will have technologies like this to hand and we will understand them—or at least, understand them enough to relate to and command them rationally.
+Arthur C. Clarke’s third law of prediction is, as you probably know, “Any sufficiently advanced technology is indistinguishable from magic”.
+Clarke’s premise is that the advanced technology works, but in so sophisticated a way that it becomes opaque to the meagre understanding of the uninitiated.
+Clarke’s promise, though, is that the future will bring technologies like this to us and we will understand them—or at least, understand them enough to use and command them in a rational way.

 What complaints about Apple’s software design bring out, I think, is that Clarke only gave us half the story.
 Any sufficiently broken technology is also indistinguishable from magic.
 It just works … mostly.
-When it fails, it presents only a blank face by way of explanation.
-And when you want to intervene, it offers nothing.
-The result is that, instead of being the powerful wielder of a magical device, the user is forced back towards magic’s traditional role in human societies: the ritual performance of obscurely relevant steps intended to force the Gods to do something.
-The Gods care nothing for people and their ways are mostly unfathomable to us.
-Magic is our only means of temporarily controlling them.
-And, indeed, during the show the hosts repeatedly expressed their annoyance at having to “do the rain dances” in order to make something happen.
-Instead of elevating us to a magical world, bad technology reduces us to it.
+When it fails, by way of explanation it presents you with a blank face.
+When you try to intervene, it offers you no purchase on its smooth glass and aluminum surface.
+Instead of living as some sort of powerful wizard wielding a magical device, you are forced to fall back on magic’s traditional role in human societies.
+This is the ritual performance of specific but obscurely relevant steps meant to compel the Gods to do the thing you want.
+The Gods care nothing for ordinary people; their ways are mostly unfathomable to us.
+Magic is our only means of temporarily exerting control over them.
+And so you reboot the machine, reset the PRAM, check the SMC Unit, and so on.
+Indeed, during the show the hosts repeatedly expressed their annoyance at having to “do the dances” in order to make something happen.
+Instead of elevating us to a world of magic, bad software has reduced us to it.